Stability of Q-Learning Through Design and Optimism: Introduction

 For readers with background in reinforcement learning, some notation may not be familiar, and some goals may not seem standard.

 \wham{1.} We use $\uppi$ for invariant measures, following a long tradition in the theory of Markov chains \cite{MT}.
 Apologies to those of you who prefer ``pi'' for ``policy''.

 \wham{2.} Finite-$n$ bounds (sample complexity bounds) are valuable in the theory of bandits.
 There has not been comparable success in reinforcement learning, in part because present bounds are very loose.
 Perhaps sample complexity theory will evolve to become more practical.
-This paper focuses on asymptotic statistics for comparing policies, as well as heuristics based on ODE techniques to gain insight on transient behavior of algorithms.
+This paper focuses on asymptotic statistics for comparing algorithms, as well as heuristics based on ODE techniques to gain insight on transient behavior.

 The most valuable tool from asymptotic statistics is the Central Limit Theorem.
 For the basic SA recursion \eqref{e:SAa}, the CLT typically holds for the scaled error $z_n = \tiltheta_n /\sqrt{\alpha_n}$ with $ \tiltheta_n =\theta_n -\theta^*$, along with convergence of the scaled mean-square error: